National Park Service U.S. Department of the Interior

-(a)(1) The lighting or maintaining of fires is generally prohibited, except as provided for in the following designated areas or receptacles, and under the conditions noted:
+(a)(1) The lighting or maintaining of fires is generally prohibited, except as provided for in the following designated areas and/or receptacles, and under the conditions noted:

-Designated Areas: Fires allowed within fire grates in established picnic areas.
+Designated Areas: Fires are allowed within fire and grilling structures in established picnic areas.

 (b) Fires must be extinguished according to the following conditions:

 Charcoal must be doused with water completely and disposed of in a proper receptacle.

 It is prohibited to extinguish charcoal fires by spreading the charcoal on any ground surface or dumping it in any body of water.
 It is the responsibility of the user to extinguish the fire and remove (or place in the proper container) all fire by-products from the park upon completion of use.

 (c) During periods of high fire danger, the Superintendent may declare that fires are banned within the park.

 (a)(2) The use of government refuse receptacles or facilities for dumping household, commercial, or industrial refuse, brought as such from private or municipal property is prohibited.

 (a)(5) Bathing or washing food, clothing, dishes, or other property at public water outlets, fixtures, or pools is prohibited.

 (a)(7) Disposing of fish remains on land or in waters within 200 feet of boat docks or designated swimming beaches or within developed areas is prohibited. (a)(8) In developed areas, the disposal of human body waste is prohibited, except in designated restroom facilities.